mihnearad/personal-portfolio-react/README.md

     npm start
     ```

+❗ I used wrangler to push it to cloudflare pages for free hosting ❗

 ## Usage

 After starting the server, open [http://localhost:3000](http://localhost:3000) to view my portfolio in your web browser.
 Navigate through the website to explore different sections showcasing various aspects of my professional and personal expertise.